dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesZep.md

 ```
 {: .Example}

-The Spark Adapter has a few special (optional) requirements related to database permissions; for information, please see the [Accessing Database Objects](developers_spark_adapter.html#access) section in our *Using the Spark Adapter* topic.
+The Native Spark DataSource has a few special (optional) requirements related to database permissions, which you can configure in your JDBC connection URL; for information, please see the [Accessing Database Objects](developers_spark_adapter.html#access) section in our *Using the Native Spark DataSource* topic.

 ## Create and Populate a Table in Your Database {#createtable}